-Joanna M. High is the Director and Project Coordinating Manager of the Light of Embassy Missions Ministry or LEMM, a public 501(c)3 nonprofit organization; designated Continuum Care, and Day Drop-in center in Prince George’s County.
+Joanna M. High is the Director and Project Coordinating Manager of the Light of Embassy Missions Ministry or LEMM, a public 501(c)3 nonprofit organization; and a designated Continuum Care in Prince George’s County.
 She oversees the day-to-day operations and administers, directs, as well as coordinates the activities of the LEMM’s stopgap local and abroad missions.
 She is a voice and crisis intervention conduit for homeless individuals who live on the streets, under bridges, underground, and in tent cities.
-In her role, Mrs. High works closely with the Outreach and Community Engagement Manager, CSD, for the Department of Social Services or “DSS” which serves to end homelessness in Prince George’s County.
+In her role, Mrs. High worked closely with the Outreach and Community Engagement Manager, CSD, for the Department of Social Services or “DSS” serving to end homelessness in Prince George’s County.
 She is also a member of the DSS’s Homeless Service Partnership or “HSP”.
 Prior to fulfilling her passion to help the disadvantaged and homeless, 20 plus years ago, she became a volunteer for the SHARE program hosted at Beulah Baptist Church in Washington, D.C.
 Nutritious groceries were packaged and distributed within that community.
 She also had the opportunity to minister to women in prison, and on parole.
 In addition, she hosted and ministered to women at the Open Heart Fellowship, her in-home women’s ministry.
 While on her life’s journey, when certain family members became incapacitated, she didn’t hesitate to become their care giver.
 Moreover, she was for over 5 years, a State registered (Subsidy Program) Child-Care Provider, and business owner of the “Waymaker Day and After Care.” 👉🏽 Read more here about her love for children.
 During her tenure as a childcare provider, she served short term, on the Kettering Home Owner’s Association Architectural Committee’s board.
 A volunteer at DSS’s Office of the Deputy Director and Program Director of Homeless Services, she managed as an inventory associate, the Food Pantry and Clothing Donation’s program.
 Subsequently, this passionate soul would volunteer her time as a customer service representative at the First Baptist Church of Glenarden’s call center.
-During that time she would contact pre-registered Thanksgiving Basket Giveaway recipients, reminding them of their pickup-date.
+During that time she would contact pre-registered Thanksgiving Basket Giveaway recipients regarding their orders.
 She also volunteered in this organization’s Feed the Hungry Missions Ministry which provided lunch bags for the homeless.

 Leaving no higher education stone unturned, this ambitious leader managed to continue her education within Prince George’s County.
 In 2001, from Prince George’s Community College, Mrs. High had acquired her Associate’s degree in Early Childhood Program Management.
-In 2009, she matriculated to the University of Maryland, University College.
+In 2009, she matriculated to the University of Maryland Global Campus.
 In the period of attaining her Maryland Theta Pi Gamma Mu Social Science honor roll prestige, she also attained her Bachelor of Science’s degree in Social Science, with a concentration in Human Behavior (2012).

 Officer and Team Member